MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/PowerShell-Support-Lifecycle.md

 The version 6.x branch of PowerShell Core was updated approximately once every six months (examples:
 6.0, 6.1, 6.2, etc.).
-However, with the release of PowerShell 7, there won't be anymore minor version releases releases of 6.x.
+However, with the release of PowerShell 7, there won't be anymore minor version releases of 6.x.
 PowerShell 6.2.x will continue to receive servicing updates while still supported.

 > [!IMPORTANT]
 > You must update within six months after each new minor version release to continue receiving